addthis/fluxthis.io/docs/quick-start.md

 ```

 The call to `bindActions` takes pairs of arguments.
-The first argument in a pair is either an
+The first argument in a pair is an
-action type or action source.
+action type.
 The second argument in the pair is a reference to a private method
 which will handle the action.

-In general, it's better to use constants for action types/sources instead of strings.
+In general, it's better to use constants for action types instead of strings.
 See the
 documentation for [ConstantCollection](/#/docs/constant-collections) for more details.

 At this point, your store has been created, and we can move on to creating a view that depends